 Under Coat plus Top Coat

 Use a harder wax on the bottom and softer on the top.
-A harder basecoat will keep the main layer-structure all together so that the soft coat would also stay in place.
+A harder basecoat will keep the main layer structure all together so that the soft coat would also stay in place.

 The waxing process is up to each surfer’s preferences.
-There are many ways and patterns on how to apply the wax, but the most common way many surfers tend to do it is pictured down below:
+There are many ways and patterns how to apply the wax, but the most common way many surfers tend to do it is pictured down below:

-Starting as the criss-cross pattern, then moving on covering the top layer with round movements.
+Starting as the criss-cross pattern, then moving on to covering the top layer with round movements.
 You either use the single or double-coating; the process will be nearly the same.

-The main thing to do to keep the surfboard wax tackier is by using the wax-comb.
+The main thing to do to keep the surfboard wax tackier is by using the wax comb.

-You could either make criss-cross, round or diagonal patterns when scraping the board in order to loosen up the old bumpy patches of wax.
+You could either make criss-cross, round, or diagonal patterns when scraping the board in order to loosen up the old bumpy patches of wax.
 Bumps are like dreadlocks, if you keep on waxing the board without using the comb- you will see “Rastafarian” bumps on your board pretty soon.

 Then again, some surfers never use the comb, and some like to clean their boards after 2-3 times of use.